 When an employee and their employer part ways due to redundancy, a complaint or a particular grievance, it can often lead to a dispute.
 As a result, it’s now common for employees in this situation to be offered a settlement agreement by their employer when they leave their job early.

 What is a settlement agreement?

-Our employment law solicitors in Bristol can advise employees going through redundancy or the termination of their contract on any settlement agreement received from their employer.
-They can advise you on the consequences of signing your settlement agreement, explain the meaning of particular clauses to you and negotiate on your behalf with your employer for better terms.
+Our settlement agreement lawyers can advise you on the consequences of signing your settlement agreement.
+Our expert solicitors explain the meaning of particular clauses to you and negotiate on your behalf with your employer for better terms.

 Although it’s common for employers to contribute to the costs of settlement agreements, sometimes they provide a limited budget.
 Our fixed-fee packages are designed to help you keep the costs of your advice under control.
 Our packages start from £450 + VAT.

 If your employer’s contribution doesn’t quite cover your legal costs, our settlement agreement lawyers can sometimes help you negotiate an increased budget.